This page is maintained by Paul Goldberg, teaching FCS in Michaelmas term 2017–18; please re-visit this page since it is

 13.11.17: introduction to the complexity classes P and NP.
 Polynomial-time reducibility, and we noted the analogy with reductions in the context of proofs of undecidability.
 The concept of problems that are complete for a complexity class.

 20.11.17: propositional logic and Cook’s theorom.
 22.11.17: Polynomial-time reductions, e.g. reduction from LATIN SQUARE COMPLETION to SUDOKU

 lecture 6.11.17: undecidability of the Halting Problem; reductions, and how we can use pre-existing undecidability results to obtain new ones.

 Slides for 4-5 lectures (context-free languages; Turing machines, recursive languages)

 Lecture 18.10.17: recap of pumping lemma and examples.
 (Exercise: construct a non-regular (formal) language for which the pumping lemma cannot be applied directly to verify that it is not regular.)
-Pushdown automata.
+Intro to pushdown automata and CFGs.

 Slides for first 2-3 lectures; textbook chapter 0, 1.1; examples on p38 onwards may be helpful.